rackerlabs/otter/api-docs/rst/dev-guide/overview/additional-resources.rst

 - We welcome feedback, comments, and bug reports.
 Log into the Rackspace customer portal at https://feedback.rackspace.com/.

-- To learn about working with Rackspace services through APIs, visit the `Rackspace API Documentation`_.
+- To get information about other Rackspace Cloud service APIs, visit the `Rackspace API Documentation`_.

 - For background information and exercises, see the `Rackspace Auto